Luthur24/rex-vms-backend/README.md

 Security

-Production credentials must never be committed to source control.

-Portal passcodes, database credentials, API keys, session secrets, and other sensitive configuration should be supplied through environment variables or a dedicated secret-management system.

 The backend itself hashes portal passcodes before storing them in the database and validates them during authentication.

 Project Context